Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 >>> from lino.api.doctest import *

-To activate bleaching of all rich text fields, you basically simply set textfield_bleached to True in your settings.py file:
+All rich text fields (RichHtmlField To activate bleaching of all rich text fields (:class:`RichHtmlField), get bleached by default.
+To deactivate this feature, set textfield_bleached to False in your settings.py file:

 You might also set textfield_bleached to False, but keep in mind that this is only the default value.